-Hyperalgesia is a condition where a person develops an increased sensitivity to pain.
-What may not hurt most people can cause significant pain in an individual with hyperalgesia.
+Hyperalgesia is a condition where a person has an increased sensitivity and extreme response to pain.
+What may not hurt most people can cause severe pain in a person with hyperalgesia.

 Although there are many potential causes associated with hyperalgesia, the condition is thought to be the result of changes to nerve pathways, which cause a person’s nerves to have an overactive response to pain.